-Team visibility is still a challenge as although emails are centralized anyone can work them and it’s difficult to tell.
+Team visibility is still a challenge as although emails are centralized anyone can work them and it’s difficult to tell who is working on what.
 Typically, a colour coding system with categories to identify team member responsibilities is used to avoid team members working the same message.
-This can be a viable solution for low volume mailboxes; however, this is a manual process undertaken for each email which can become a full-time job with a higher email volume.
+This can be a viable solution for low volume mailboxes; however, this is a manual process undertaken for each email which can become a full-time job for teams receiving a higher volume of email.

 A drawback of a centralized inbox (even if you are using colour coding) is that team members must now spend time searching the inbox to find messages that have been categorized/assigned to them.

 Creating sub-folders for team members within the shared mailbox can be used to increase team visibility as an alternative to using categories.
 The challenge with this technique is emails may be misplaced or accidentally deleted when moving them between folders.
 Just like using categories, using sub-folders is a manual process that can add up to a lot of time spent “managing” email instead of replying to customers.

 Collaboration is just as messy with a shared mailbox, requiring the same fwd’s, cc’s which result again in confusing threads containing internal comments and the customer conversation.

 We believe shared mailboxes are the best option for team email as work is centralized in a single inbox, there is only one copy of the message and categorization can be a manageable option to increase visibility for small teams with low email volumes.

 For team collaboration, distribution groups and shared mailboxes are similarly lacking.